-Facial massage using a gua sha is a beauty trend that seems most definitely here to stay.
+Facial massage using a gua sha is a beauty trend that seems most definitely here to stay, but how do you use one?
 Here you can get to know what is gua sha, how to do a gua sha facial of your own at home and the benefits using a gua sha can have on your skin.

 What is gua sha?

 Gua sha is an ancient skin scraping technique.
 It was traditionally used in Chinese medicine to cure heat stroke or seasonal illnesses and, unlike the luxurious rose quartz, jade and obsidian gua shas we're familiar with today, could be done with any kind of implement like an animal bone or spoon.
 Today though it's marketed as the must-have beauty tool that helps to sculpt the face, boost circulation and help lymphatic drainage.
 You can do it as part of a spa facial or even from the comfort of your own home.

 There are plenty of benefits of using a gua sha for your skin including:

 - Improving circulation